wp-plugins/wpuf-login-redirect/README.txt

 ## Description ##

 In Wp user fronted pro user can be redirected to a specific page after login.
 Admin can select any page from backend settings of Wp user fronted pro to redirect the user.

+This plugin gives you the ability to redirect user of Wp user frontend to specific page.
+You can set the page from the parent (WP User Frontend) plugin settings.

 ### Features:  ###
 1. Redirect user to specific page.